magdanolde/Base-Appareal-Website/README.md

  ###  SOLUTIONS APPLIED IN THE PROJECT

-* SASS - I was looking for project, where I can learn and practice this pre-processor.
+* SASS - I was looking for a project, where I can learn and practice this pre-processor.
 That was my main goal.
 Hence, I tried to apply, as many new features as possible:
     @mixin (also for media queries)
     @include
     @import